Ron Capps tops NHRA opening day at Gatornationals - WHIZ News

 GAINESVILLE, Fla.
-(AP) — Ron Capps topped the first round of Funny Car qualifying Friday in the NHRA Camping World Drag Racing Series’ season-opening Gatornationals at Gainesville Raceway.
+(AP) — Ron Capps topped the first round of Funny Car qualifying Friday in the NHRA Camping World Drag Racing Series’ season-opening Gatornationals at Gainesville Raceway, while 71-year-old John Force struggled in his return.

 Capps had a pass of 3.895 seconds at 329.02 mph in a Dodge Charger SRT Hellcat.